Keep the list of approved programs with COE updated in terms of program names, length, and active status.

 Keep a current, complete accreditation file, both for Council compliance and for assisting other faculty and staff with information about the school’s accreditation status.

 Be sure to schedule advisory committee meetings for the year and collect minutes from each meeting for the institution’s accreditation file.
 (This is one of the most common recommendations institution’s receive during accreditation team visits: the failure to host and document advisory committee meetings.)
 Every program must have an advisory committee appointed that meets the criteria published in the latest Handbook of Accreditation.
-Each program occupational advisory committee must meet at least twice annually.
+Each program occupational advisory committee must conduct at least one face-to-face meeting annually.

 Reaffirmation of Accreditation